 What’s the best way to get around the NT?

 Wherever you want to go in the NT, we’ll find a way to get you there.
 Travel around the NT by air, road or rail.

 Daily flights operate between Darwin, Alice Springs and Uluru.
 Smaller flights are run between the regional centres by Airnorth.

 The Ghan is a unique way to travel around the NT.
-This epic train journey travels between Adelaide and Darwin, stopping en-route at Alice Springs and Katherine.
+This epic train journey travels between Adelaide and Darwin, stopping in Alice Springs and Katherine.

-Can I hire a car in the NT?
+Do I need to hire a car in the NT?

 Whether you’re planning an off-road adventure or a relaxing campervan holiday, it’s easy to do it yourself and hire a vehicle suited to the NT’s terrain.

 Locally run car-hire businesses with expert regional knowledge operate out of Darwin, Alice Springs and other regional centres, as do major national vehicle hire companies such as Britz, Europcar, Hertz and Budget.

 Hire companies offer a broad range of vehicles to suit your holiday needs, including automatic and manual cars, 4WDs, campervans, motorhomes and minibuses – some even include camping equipment.